otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/040_Errors/010_Error-handling/030_must-use-extension-for-input-validation-errors.md

 # use `problem+json` extension for input validation errors

 Validation checks can be performed on the request body, e.g. on form input values or business objects to be stored, as well as on path and query parameters.
-The `ValidationError` schema should be used for all types of validation errors.
+The `validation-failed` type should be used for all sorts of validation errors.
 All validation errors for one request should be combined into a self-sufficient error response that contains detailed messages for each failed check.

 If an input validation error occurs, we expect a `400 Bad Request` response.

-The problem `type` is defined as <https://api.otto.de/portal/errors/ValidationError>.<br />
+The problem `type` is defined as <https://api.otto.de/portal/problems/validation-failed>.<br />
 The `title` should be _"Your request cannot be validated."_.<br />
 The `status` code is always `400`.